ryansummerscripts/UAD-Plugins-Tool/README.md

 ▶️ Running Instructions:

 1. Simply double click the command file.
-It will then open Terminal and begin running the script.
+It will then open Terminal and display a confirmation before running the script.

+2. Press y and then enter.

 It should now be running and automatically removing all unused plugins.
 When finished, it will display "Process completed."

 Done!

+Simply find the "UAD_Backup" folder on your desktop and either backup the plugins or delete them.

 ------------------------------------------